mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 planetoids and 'The Shipyard', a large collection of now ancient naval starships that have been arranged for the viewing pleasure of its visitors.
-Tourists may spend days or even weeks, travelling from ship-to- ship.
+Tourists may spend days or even weeks, travelling from ship-to-ship.
 Most have been restored to resemble their original states but some have been deliberately left as wrecks.
 Two of the most popular exhibits in the naval museum are the cryogenically preserved body